ShyLee873/sl-take-home-w/README.md

 One limitation of the current retry strategy is that unexpected failures are requeued without a retry limit.
 In a production system I would use bounded retries and a dead letter queue to avoid poisonous messages from cycling indefinitely.

 ## Resetting the Infrastructure
-Tear down the provided Docker infrastructure and recreate PostgreSQL and RabbitMQ from a clean slate From the repository root:
+Tear down the provided Docker infrastructure and recreate PostgreSQL and RabbitMQ from a clean slate.
+From the repository root:
 ```
 task destroy